domdomegg/halifax-share-dealing-sdk/README.md

 ### Releases

 Versions follow the [semantic versioning spec](https://semver.org/).
 Use `npm version <major | minor | patch>` to bump the version, then push.
 Ensure you have set follow tags option to true with `git config --global push.followTags true`.
-Travis will then pick it up and handle the actual publishing to the NPM registry.
+GitHub actions will then pick it up and handle the actual publishing to the NPM registry.